mulrooneydesign/aontas-design-system/README.md

 This is just a basic setup for a design system.
 In future each of the below types could be scoped like @aontas/typography or @aontas/buttons etc.

-Aontas is Irish for Atom.
+Aontas is Irish for Union.

 ## Typography: